Jbleezy/BO1-Reimagined/README.md

 * Get animator to make correct anims for classic map weapons
 * Wunderwaffe: make the closest zombie from the bolt be the first one that gets zapped
 * Fix Wunderwaffe not arcing after first kill rarely
-* Search & Rezurrect gamemode: must kill the remaining horde to win the round
 * Upgraded Kar98k: 50 round clip, no reserve ammo
 * Make sure powerup cycle resets when last currently obtainable powerup of a cycle spawns
 * Make sure powerups that are added later in a match are added in randomly on the remaining powerups of the current cycle